 Ambadas Khobragade was born in Akola, Maharashtra in 1922.
 His childhood was enriched by Gandhian values as he struggled between a subaltern origin and poverty.
 This clash of material and spiritual needs made him strive for a higher meaning in life which is evident in his art.

-Ambadas trained at a private art school in Ahemdabad in 1952 along with classmates Tyeb Mehta, Akbar Padamsee and Mohan Samant after which he completed his diploma in fine arts from the reputed J J School of Art in Mumbai.
+Ambadas trained at a private art school in Ahmedabad in 1952 along with classmates Tyeb Mehta, Akbar Padamsee and Mohan Samant after which he completed his diploma in fine arts from the reputed Sir J J School of Art in Mumbai.
 He shifted from Bombay to Madras when he got an opportunity to work at the government run Weavers Service Centre.
-Here he had the opportunity to meet other like-minded artists like J Swaminathan, Rajesh Mehra and Himmat Shah with whom he formed Group 1980 in 1962.
-They had a common understanding regarding the influences which deterred the unfolding of authentic development in art.
-However the association didn’t last for long disintegrating soon after their first exhibition.
+Here, he had the opportunity to meet other like-minded artists like J Swaminathan, Rajesh Mehra and Himmat Shah with whom he formed Group 1980 in 1962.
+Though the group was short lived, they shared a common understanding regarding the influences which deterred the unfolding of authentic development in art.